Dennis Ross: Middle East envoy

 Although Ross had worked for outgoing Republican President Bush (even assisting in his re-election effort), incoming Democratic Secretary of State Warren Christopher asked Ross to stay on for a short time to help with early Middle Eastern policy in the new administration.
-In the summer of 1993 President Bill Clinton named Ross Middle East envoy.
+In the summer of 1993 U.S. President Bill Clinton named Ross Middle East envoy.
 He helped the Israelis and Palestinians reach the 1995 Interim Agreement on the West Bank and the Gaza Strip and brokered the Protocol Concerning the Redeployment in Hebron in 1997.
-He facilitated the Israel–Jordan peace treaty and also worked on talks between Israel and Syria.
+He facilitated the Israel–Jordan peace treaty, and also worked on talks between Israel and Syria.

 Ross headed a team of several people in the Office of the Special Middle East Coordinator, including his deputy Aaron David Miller, Robert Malley, Jon Schwarz, Gamal Helal, and Daniel Kurtzer (until 1994).
 Ross, consulting his team, drew up the Clinton Parameters as a bridging solution to save the Israeli–Palestinian negotiations in December 2000.

 Ross was criticized by people on both sides of the conflict.
 Former Palestinian Foreign Minister Nabil Shaath described him as being more "pro-Israeli than the Israelis."
 Occasional references to his Jewish ancestry were brought up within the Arab world (although Ross maintains this was not a problem with other heads of state during negotiations), while some conservative Israelis branded him "self-hating"—each questioning his ability to be unbiased, though Palestinians involved in the negotiation process would insist that his perceived lack of objectivity had little to do with his religion.
 Describing Ross, Roger Cohen wrote that "Balance is something this meticulous diplomat [Ross] prizes.”
 But a recurrent issue with Ross, who embraced the Jewish faith after being raised in a non-religious home by a Jewish mother and Catholic stepfather, has been asked whether he is too close to the American Jewish community and Israel to be an honest broker with Iran or Arabs.
 Aaron David Miller, after years of working with Ross, concluded in a book that he 'had an inherent tendency to see the world of Arab–Israeli politics first from Israel's vantage point rather than that of the Palestinians.'
 Another former senior State Department official, who requested anonymity ... told me, "Ross's bad habit is pre-consultation with the Israelis."